School of Medicine

 4 - Year MD/MPH Dual Degree Program

-Make an impact as a physician improving the public's health - and start on an exciting and meaningful career path - with the new LSU 4-year MD/MPH (Master of Public Health) Dual Degree Program.
-The new program integrates curricula in the School of Medicine and School of Public Health to prepare medical students as excellent clinicians who can improve public health through application of knowledge and skills from one of five public health disciplines.
+Make an impact as a physician improving the public's health - and start on an exciting and meaningful career path - with the LSU 4-year MD/MPH Dual Degree Program.
+The program integrates curricula in the School of Medicine and School of Public Health to prepare medical students to be excellent clinicians with a greater perspective on factors influencing the public’s health.

 4—Year MD/MPH Program students enjoy dynamic coursework, diverse field placements, meaningful research and service opportunities, and outstanding faculty from across LSU Health.
 With advanced foundations in the disciplines of clinical medicine and public health improvement, students develop critical skill sets to define, evaluate and solve emerging health and healthcare issues.